Lemon Curd Recipe

 - Add whisked eggs, sugar, lemon juice, and zest in a medium-size saucepan.
 Whisk ingredients thoroughly.
 Next, add the cubes of butter to the egg mixture.
 Note that the butter will melt in the next couple of minutes of cooking.

-- Turn on burner to the lowest heat setting
+- Turn on the burner to the lowest heat setting.
+Next, place water in the bottom of a double boiler.

-- Place the saucepan on the stove and constantly stir with a rubber spatula.
+- Place the saucepan on the double boiler and constantly stir with a rubber spatula.
 The heat should be at the lowest setting.
-Make sure not to boil curd, or it will split.
-Stir with a spatula for 25 minutes.
+Make sure not to boil the curd, or it will split, and you'll have scrambled egg bits in it.
+Stir with a spatula for 20 minutes.

-- After 25 minutes, increase the heat to a low-medium flame.
+- After 20 minutes, increase the heat to a low-medium flame.
 Stir constantly.
-The curd goes from a liquid yellow color to an opaque creamy color in the last two minutes of cooking.
-It will thicken quite nicely in the last 5 minutes.
+The curd goes from a liquid yellow color to an opaque creamy color in the last 5 minutes.
+Also, it will thicken up quite nicely.

 - Once it thickens, take off the stovetop and immediately transfer the cooked curd to a bowl.
 Make sure to keep stirring for a couple of minutes as it cools.
 If you get bits of scrambled egg, strain the curd or pluck out the bits of egg.
 The scrambled egg won't doesn't affect the flavor but just an aesthetic choice.